“What are you doing tonight?” asked my officemate D.

 Kaily helped with my bags when we reached Meriton Suites.
 We got in the car, then continued our way to CBD.
 I was already feeling sleepy but when we passed through the Sydney Harbour Bridge, I was jolted back to life.
 There is something about the steel arch that had me mesmerized.
 They have a moniker for this bridge, “The Coathanger” because of the arch.

 This bridge is the 6th longest spanning-arch bridge in the world and the tallest steel arch bridge.
 If it reminds you of the Hell Gate Bridge in New York, USA, that’s because the Sydney Harbour Bridge was built with that as an inspiration.
 Do you know you can do a bridge climb on this bridge?
 Yes, you can.
 It is one of the popular tourist activities in Sydney.
-Price range is between $168 – $403; that’s roughly ₱8,000 to ₱21,000.
+The price range is between $168 – $403; that’s roughly ₱8,000 to ₱21,000.
 Both D and Kaily claimed that they haven’t made the climb because using their own words, it is bloody expensive.
 I can’t say I disagree.

 Base Backpackers Hostel

 Base Backpackers or XBase has a number of budget accommodations in Australia and New Zealand, manned by staff who are, as their website claims, backpackers.
-In Sydney, Xbase is in a perfect location along Kent St., close to many other points of interests, such as the Chinatown, Darling Harbour, and The Rocks precinct.
+In Sydney, Xbase is in a perfect location along Kent St., close to many other points of interest, such as the Chinatown, Darling Harbour, and The Rocks precinct.
 Xbase, as it turns out, is what I would call a party hostel; it literally has a door that connects to the Scary Canary, a popular bar and club in the area.
 There were many people in the lobby, mostly young people in their 20s, who are clearly backpackers.
 I don’t do well with a lot of people, I only picked this hostel because of its proximity to many key spots in CBD.

 Kaily helped me with my bags again, as D waited for us in the lobby.
 For some reason, we failed to see the elevator.
 Hence, we exerted so much effort climbing the stairs while carrying my backpack and luggage, all the way to the floor in which Sanctuary, the secluded area for women, can be found.
-We couldn’t find the Sanctuary so we knocked in one of the doors and out came a blonde lad.
+We couldn’t find the Sanctuary so we knocked on one of the doors and out came a blonde lad.
 He pointed us to the other end of the hall where the Sanctuary is and asked me what’s wrong with the mixed dorms that I chose to stay in the all-female area.
 I just laughed, choosing not to answer his question.

 Mixed dorms in which there are more males than females tend to be always in a state of chaos.
 This is not to say that I didn’t meet women who are slobs but based on my experience, men, in general, do not care about putting away their stuff.
 Also, I’d like to be able to take off my clothes without having to go to the bathroom.

-As soon as I settled my stuff in the dorm, Kaily and I headed out to meet D. First point of business is to have dinner at World Square, a food and shopping center on George Street.
+As soon as I settled my stuff in the dorm, Kaily and I headed out to meet D. The first point of business is to have dinner at World Square, a food and shopping center on George Street.
 There, we had ramen at Ramen Zundo where we were joined by Hillary, D’s girlfriend.

 The Choc Pot

 My colleagues were particularly excited about getting our desserts at The Chot Pot, in fact, they were set on going there long before we decided where to have dinner.
 Choc Pot can be found inside the Regent Place Shopping Centre.
-It is known for their signature dessert of, well, chocolate pudding in a pot.
+It is known for its signature dessert of, well, chocolate pudding in a pot.
 It’s like a land of souffles and waffles, ice cream and marshmallows, and yes, chocolates; basically, your sweet dreams.
 The place was packed that we had to wait to be seated.
 A stocky Asian guy was managing the place, his accent told me his nationality; a fellow Filipino.

 My tummy was still heavy from the ramen that I had and that’s the only thing that was preventing me from devouring the dessert that we ordered in its entirety.
 I’m not a chocolate person, but I love ice cream, thus I was pretty happy eating the waffle topped with an overturned ice cream cone.
 I wasn’t able to get the names of the desserts that we had, I took pictures though.